Cervest/ds-generative-reflectance-fusion/README.md

 $ (fusion) dvc init -q
 $ (fusion) python repro/dvc.py --link=where/data/stored --cache=where/cache/stored
 ```
-if no `link` specified, data will be stored by default into `data/` directory and default cache is `.dvc/cache`.
+if no `--link` specified, data will be stored by default into `data/` directory and default cache is `.dvc/cache`.

 To reproduce full pipeline, execute:
 ```bash